Is Hidradenitis Suppurativa A Disability?

 Hidradenitis Suppurativa Prognosis

 Unfortunately, there isn’t a cure for this condition.
 However, it is manageable with treatment.
 While individuals with hidradenitis suppurativa have a fairly good prognosis, this condition can get to a point where it is debilitating.
 The pain and scarring can hinder mobility and people’s’ ability to do basic tasks at work or at home.
-Therefore, a person with this condition can live long life, but their quality of life may be less than ideal.
+Therefore, a person with this condition can live a long lives, but their quality of life may be less than ideal.